ylyra/coopers/api/README.md

 TYPEORM_PORT =
 TYPEORM_USERNAME =
 TYPEORM_PASSWORD =

+# respectfully as created to your database

+# you also will need to change the TOKEN_SECRET to your own secret token.
 ```

 After replacing the values, you need to reconfigure the ``ormconfig.json``, first of all, change it's name to  ``ormconfig.js`` and replace the code inside to the code below: